Separatory funnel: Description

 A separating funnel takes the shape of a cone with a hemispherical end.
 It has a stopper at the top and stopcock (tap), at the bottom.
-Separating funnels used in laboratories are typically made from borosilicate glass and their stopcocks are made from glass or PTFE.
+Separating funnels used in laboratories are typically made from borosilicate glass and their taps are made from glass or PTFE.
 Typical sizes are between 30 mL and 3 L. In industrial chemistry they can be much larger and for much larger volumes centrifuges are used.
 The sloping sides are designed to facilitate the identification of the layers.
-The stopcock-controlled outlet is designed to drain the liquid out of the funnel.
+The tap-controlled outlet is designed to drain the liquid out of the funnel.
 On top of the funnel there is a standard taper joint which fits with a ground glass or Teflon stopper.

 To use a separating funnel, the two phases and the mixture to be separated in solution are added through the top with the stopcock at the bottom closed.
-The funnel is then closed and shaken gently by inverting the funnel multiple times; if the two solutions are mixed together too vigorously emulsions will form.
+The funnel is then closed and shaken gently by inverting the funnel multiple times; if the two solutions are mixed together too vigorously, a third phase (an emulsion) will form.
 The funnel is then inverted and the stopcock carefully opened to release excess vapor pressure.
 The separating funnel is set aside to allow for the complete separation of the phases.
 The top and the bottom stopcock are then opened and the lower phase is released by gravitation.
 The top must be opened while releasing the lower phase to allow pressure equalization between the inside of the funnel and the atmosphere.
 When the bottom layer has been removed, the stopcock is closed and the upper layer is poured out through the top into another container.